Dzhokhar Tsarnaev: Early life, family, and education

-University education
+College years

+In 2011, Dzhokhar Tsarnaev contacted Brian Glyn Williams, a professor at the University of Massachusetts Dartmouth, who taught a class about Chechen history, expressing his interest in the topic.
 Tsarnaev enrolled at the University of Massachusetts Dartmouth in September 2011.
-He majored in marine biology with the intent to become a director, but later changed to nursing.

 Tsarnaev was described as "normal" and popular by some fellow students.
 Others described him as "creepy."
-His friends said he sometimes smoked marijuana, liked hip hop, and did not talk about politics.
+His friends said he sometimes smoked marijuana, liked hip-hop, and did not talk about politics.
+He also sold marijuana.
 Many friends and other acquaintances at first found it inconceivable that he could be one of the two bombers, calling it "completely out of his character".
 He was not perceived as foreign, spoke American English without an accent, was sociable, and was described by peers as "[not] 'them'.
 He was 'us'.
 He was Cambridge."

 On the Russian-language social-networking site VK, Tsarnaev described his "world view" as "Islam" and his personal priorities as "career and money".
 He posted links to Islamic websites, links to videos of fighters in the Syrian civil war, and links to pages advocating independence for Chechnya.
 Tsarnaev was also active on Twitter.
 According to The Economist, he seemed "to have been much more concerned with sports and cheeseburgers than with religion, at least judging by his Twitter feed"; however, according to The Boston Globe, on the day of the 2012 Boston Marathon, a year before the bombings, a post on Tsarnaev's Twitter feed mentioned a Quran verse often used by radical Muslim clerics and propagandists.

-In 2012, Arlington Police ran a warrant check on Tsarnaev and checked his green Honda when they were investigating a report of underage drinking at a party in Arlington Heights.

 At the time of the bombing, Dzhokhar was a sophomore living in the UMass Dartmouth's Pine Dale Hall dorm.
-He was struggling academically, having a 1.09 GPA and receiving seven failing grades over three semesters, including Fs in Principles of Modern Chemistry, Introduction to American Politics, and Chemistry and the Environment and had an unpaid bill of $20,000 to the university.
-He also sold marijuana.
+He was struggling academically; his GPA was 1.09, and he had received seven failing grades over three semesters.
+He changed majors several times, and at the time of his arrest was registered as an Arts & Literature undergraduate with no declared major.
+He also owed $20,000 to the university.